iay/shibboleth-idp-docker/README.md

 * For IdP V4.1 and later, `plugin` and `module` run the `bin/plugin.sh` and `bin/module.sh` commands to manipulate IdP plugins and modules respectively.
 These commands require that the IdP is not already running, and run up an independent Docker container to perform their operations.
+* The `version` script runs the `bin/version.sh` command inside the container, and requires that the container _is_ running.

 ## OpenSSL Tips